knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Build everything (content, design, development) modularly: you’ll probably be on another project where you can re-use components.

+	* E.g., Brad Frost’s [Atomic Design methodology](http://bradfrostweb.com/blog/post/atomic-web-design/)

 1. Avoid social components (e.g. forums, chat, blogs, social media) when possible.

+	* Social media sharing “widgets” have huge performance costs (i.e. they slow down your site)[^58][^59][^60] and there is little evidence to suggest that they increase sharing or traffic.[^61] They can also be used to track your users, creating potential security and privacy issues.[^62]

+	* Forums, blogs, and chat often suffer because they don’t offer anything that users can’t get elsewhere.
+To be successful, these components “must have a specific purpose and deliver value members aren’t receiving elsewhere”.[^63] In order to maintain reader intesest, these must also be updated frequently with high-quality content, which creates time and financial burdens and is difficult to maintain.[^64] Even when properly maintained, users may not use or benefit from these features.

 1. Avoid requiring users to log in with a username and password.